Amalaga19/Amalaga19/README.md

 I recently graduated from IE University's Master in Computer Science and Business Technology (MCSBT), I'm passionate about technology and innovation and am looking to start a career in the tech sector, with a special interest in cloud security and software architecture.
 From coding to exploring innovative solutions, I'm on a journey to expand my knowledge and contribute to the ever-evolving field of computer science.
 Let's connect and explore the possibilities together!

 ### Currently Working On:
-  Getting certified in AWS and GCP!
+  Getting certified in AWS and GCP.

 ## Some Projects:
 #### Project Helios